-Is edX worth the try?
-Lets find out in this ultimate edX review.
+Is edX worth exploring?
+Let’s discover the answer in this comprehensive edX review.

 What Is edX?

-EdX is a non-profit MOOC—massive open online course.
-It finds it’s roots in 2012, when Anat Agarwal, a MIT professor opened up an online course on circuits and electronics—an online course that over 155,000 people signed up for.
-EdX was founded with the partnership of Harvard and MIT, and their board of directors today is made up of provosts from MIT, Harvard, Berkley and other universities.
-“Transforming traditional education, removing barriers of cost, location, and access…supporting learners in every stage, whether entering the job market, changing fields, seeking promotion, or exploring new interests.
-EdX delivers courses for curious minds” is their aim.
+EdX operates as a non-profit MOOC—massive open online course platform.
+Its origins trace back to 2012, when MIT professor Anant Agarwal launched an online circuits and electronics course that attracted over 155,000 enrollments.
+Founded through a Harvard-MIT partnership, edX’s current board includes provosts from MIT, Harvard, Berkeley, and other prestigious institutions.
+Their mission centers on “transforming traditional education, removing barriers of cost, location, and access…supporting learners in every stage, whether entering the job market, changing fields, seeking promotion, or exploring new interests.
+EdX delivers courses for curious minds.”

 How edX Works